 An enormous database of speculative fiction markets.
 If they're buying SFF stories, chances are you'll find them listed here.

 A publishing industry watchdog group sponsored by SFWA.
 The Writer Beware Blog is essential reading for anyone looking to stay one step ahead of the predators and scam artists who exploit hungry writers new to publishing.

 A lesson in writing query letters, via the wholesale (and often hilarious) dismantle of real-world examples.
 Note: all flagellation is completely voluntary.

 A neat tool that lets you see if anyone online is plagiarizing your work.
 Useful for bloggers, writers, and authors alike.

-A catalog of the tricks of the trade for writing fiction.
+A catalog of popular (and not so popular, in some cases) fiction conventions.
 Just about every trope you've ever come across in literature, film, or television has a home here.
 Beware!
 This site is a time vortex!

 Free software designed by Simon Hayes, tons of which is geared toward writers.
 My favorite is "Sonar," a submission tracker, which is especially useful in the wake of Duotrope's move to a subscription model.